sahilkhoslaa/LoginRestApiApp/README.md

 Any device with android version greater than 4.1.0 will be sufficient

 # Installation
-Bulid the app through android studio and run the python server using the command -> python server.py and you are good to go\
+Bulid the app through android studio and run the python server using the command -> python server.py and you are good to go.

 # Sample
 UserID - sahilkhosla